kubeflow/kubeflow/components/profile-controller/README.md

 Profile access management provides namespace level isolation based on:

-- k8s rbac access control
+- Kubernetes RBAC
-- Istio rbac access control
+- Istio AuthorizationPolicy

 **Resources managed by profile CRD:**

-Each profile CRD will manage one namespace (with same name as profile CRD), and will have one owner.
+Each profile CRD will manage one namespace (with same name as profile CRD) and will have one owner.
 Specifically, each profile CRD will manage following resources:

 - Namespace reserved for profile owner.
-- K8s rbac Rolebinding `namespaceAdmin`: make profile owner the namespace admin, allow access to above namespace via k8s API (kubectl).
+- K8s RBAC RoleBinding `namespaceAdmin`: make profile owner the namespace admin, allow access to above namespace via k8s API (kubectl).
 - Istio namespace-scoped ServiceRole `ns-access-istio`: allow access to all services in target namespace via Istio routing.
 - Istio namespace-scoped ServiceRoleBinding `owner-binding-istio`: bind ServiceRole `ns-access-istio` to profile owner.
 So profile owner can access services in above namespace via Istio (browser).
 - Setup namespace-scoped service-accounts `editor` and `viewer` to be used by user-created pods in above namespace.
 - Resource Quota (since v1beta1)